BDC Hamburger Icon

 If you’re bringing in leads through your marketing campaign, you must measure how much you spend on each new lead.
 To determine cost per lead, divide the total campaign spend by the total leads generated through that campaign.

-If the cost per lead is more than what you’ll get after closing the sale, your ROI isn’t positive and you should make changes.
+If the cost per lead is more than what you’ll get after closing the sale, your ROI isn’t positive, and you should make changes.

 3. Measure cost per acquisition or sale to assess marketing ROI.

 Cost per acquisition or sale is the average cost of acquiring a new customer.
-To determine the cost per acquisition, divide the total campaign spend by the total number of sales generated through the campaign.
+To determine the cost per acquisition, divide the total campaign spend by the total sales generated through the campaign.

 4. Measure customer lifetime value to assess marketing ROI.